loranger32/weight_tracker_roda/README.md

 - Entries are by default assigned to the currently active batch, which is the more current scenario.
 If you want to record it into another batch, you must make it active first (on the batches page)
 - There can only be one active batch at a time
 - If you delete a batch, all related entries are permanently destroyed
-- Entries and batch infos can be downloaded in JSON format on the Account -> Export page
+- Entries and batch info's can be downloaded in JSON format on the Account -> Export page

 ### Authentication (Rodauth features)